dpaniukov/dpaniukov.github.io/_posts/2016-08-01-three-level-analysis-with-fsl-and-ants-3.md

 {% endhighlight %}

 After it's done running, we need to use FSL's `randomise` to get pretty brain pictures.
 In `randomise` we will be using standard MNI brain mask from FSL, which copied to the project directory/masks/WB.nii.gz, although you can use the mask from the level 3 above (and my goal was to show you how to make it in case you do not want to use the MNI mask).
 Below there are two `randomise` commands for two copes.
-This is just an example, because we should be randomizing all the copes we created.
+This is just an example because we should be randomizing all the copes we created.

 {% highlight bash %}
 #!/bin/bash